ivaleraM/GLFM/README.md

 ---------------------------------------------------------
-General Latent Feature Model (GLFM) for matlab and python
+GLFM: General Latent Feature Modeling toolbox for matlab and python
 ---------------------------------------------------------

 This code implements a package for General Laten Feature Model (GLFM) suitable for heterogeneous